magicmathmandarin/IMO/README.md

 # visualize-data
-visualize data using simple python code
+visualize data using python code or other programs